 Published on August 22, 2012

-The Snowbirds arrived in Yarmouth yesterday and are set to perform over Yarmouth harbour at 4:30 p.m.
+The Snowbirds arrived in Yarmouth yesterday and were set to perform over Yarmouth harbour at 4:30 p.m.

 Tina Comeau photo

 By Tina Comeau and Carla Allen